paulproteus/localstoragedemo/README.md

 ## License

-Apache License 2.0.
+This README is Apache License 2.0.

 Contents of this repo are (C) Sandstorm Development Group, Inc.

+index.html is copied from
+http://people.w3.org/mike/localstorage.html , apologies to Mike; if you want this removed, let me know.